Grace Communion International: Teachings

+Much of GCI's current doctrine follows mainstream Protestant beliefs that faith in Jesus is the only way to receive salvation and that the Bible is the divinely inspired and the infallible word of God.

 Women's ordination

-In 2007 the Worldwide Church of God decided to allow women to serve as pastors and elders.
+In 2007, the WCG decided to allow women to serve as pastors and elders.
 This decision was reached after several years of study.
-Debby Bailey became the first female elder in the Worldwide Church of God in 2007.
+In Pikeville, Kentucky, that same year, Debby Bailey became the first female elder in the WCG.

 Name change to Grace Communion International

-The change to the name Grace Communion International was chosen carefully to best reflect what the denomination had become:

-“An international community, bound together by God's grace.”
+According to the organization's press release regarding their name change, the name Grace Communion International was chosen to "precisely describe" the denomination as "an international community, bound together by God's grace."

-The name change was first revealed during a conference of over a thousand ministers and their spouses that had gathered from around the world.
-The theme of the conference “Renewed in Christ” reflected the importance of the changes that had occurred within the church due to the Grace of God and gave recognition to the source of those changes.
-With members from around the world gathered together in understanding of the transformative grace of God the new name for the church was seen to truly reflect the nature of the church as it had been transformed in past years as GCI felt led by the Holy Spirit with a close examination of scripture.
+The name change was revealed in 2009 during a conference of over a thousand ministers and their spouses that had gathered from around the world.
+The theme of the conference was "Renewed in Christ" and reflected the importance of the changes that had occurred within the church.
+The new name for the church was seen to truly reflect the nature of the church as it had been transformed in past years.
+GCI felt that these changes had come about by pastors being led by the Holy Spirit with a close examination of scripture.

 Grace Communion Seminary

-Grace Communion Seminary (GCS) sprang from the roots of Ambassador College a liberal arts Christian college in California and associated colleges in Texas and England.
-Since then, the physical locations closed, classes moved to an online format and the undergraduate program and graduate program were separated.

-Currently the accredited graduate programs are conducted as Grace Communion Seminary including courses in Bible, theology, church history, and ministry.
-Programs are available online for those who are academically qualified and want to expand their education and ministry in the evangelical tradition.

-The goal of GCS is to provide quality graduate level education for those Christians who want to grow closer to our Triune God and serve more effectively in the Incarnational life of the church in Jesus Christ.

-GCS teaches from the perspective of Incarnational Trinitarian Theology, equipping the universal church for pastoral ministry to share the love of God with the world.
+Grace Communion Seminary (GCS) originated from Ambassador College.
+Classes are delivered in an online format.
+Accredited graduate programs include courses on the Bible, theology, church history, and ministry.